Haunted Hollywood: Where the A-list ghosts hang out

 You wait for Victor Kilian.

 Kilian was a character actor who worked virtually uninterrupted for nearly 50 years.
-In 1979, at the age of 88, he was killed in an apparent robbery in his apartment located a 10-minute walk away from the Chinese.
-Since then, Kilian has reputedly roamed the grounds of the theater looking for the culprit in his as-yet unsolved murder.
+In 1979, at the age of 88, he was killed in an apparent robbery in his apartment, which was located a 10-minute walk away from the Chinese.
+Since then, Kilian has reportedly roamed the grounds of the theater looking for the culprit in his as-yet unsolved murder.

 You don’t sense or see anything yourself, so once again you seek out a second opinion, from someone who’s there day in, day out.